A Very Filipino Christmas: Celebrating in the Philippines and Abroad

 We asked our own Remitly team members and friends how they celebrate Christmas away from the Philippines, and here’s what they had to say.

-Katrina T., Director, Marketing: “A favorite tradition is staying up late on Christmas Eve, going to midnight mass, exchanging gifts, and having Noche Buena, which is the feast that you share with family and friends.
+Katrina T., Director, Marketing: “A favorite tradition is staying up late on Christmas Eve, going to dawn mass, exchanging gifts, and having Noche Buena, which is the feast that you share with family and friends.
 Nothing tastes like the homeland like piping hot tsokolate batirol, pan de sal with queso de bola, and all sorts of other Filipino delicacies on the eve before Christmas!”

 Christophe S., Graphic Designer: “On Christmas Eve, I’ll be video calling with my family the whole night, so it feels like I’m sitting down with them for Noche Buena and Christmas dinner.”